JavierAntoran/moby_dick_whale_audio_detection/README.md

 principle, with a small window, our estimation of frequency coefficient will have more variability.
 This is especially true for lower frequencies, where whale upcalls reside.
-For this reason, we generate a second set of features with a 250 ms frane and a 11 ms step between frame starts (this values is chosen in order to obtain a roughly similar amount of frames in both cases).
+For this reason, we generate a second set of features with a 250 ms frame and a 11 ms step between frame starts (this values is chosen in order to obtain a roughly similar amount of frames in both cases).

 We apply a hamming window and calculate the 256 point fft of every frame.